Other Porirua Walkways

 24. Plimmerton Promenade.
 This is a wide promenade along the coatline with stunning views and access to sandy beaches and rock pools.
 Links to Track 1, Track 22 and Track 23.

 25. Golden Gate.
 This is a low tide 2.3 kilometre walk around the peninsula offering inlet views.
 Rugged footwea is needed as you will be walking across tidal rocks and sand.
 Park at Ivey Bay and use the underpass to access the foreshore.
 Takes 40 minutes in a loop.

 26. Ivey Bay Walkway.
+CLOSED due to major slip from November 2016 storms.
 This walkway zigzags to Kiriwai Road through manuka forest, or you can follow the track up through regenerating native forest to Kahu Road for views of the entrance to Porirua Harbour.
 0.75 kilometres.
 Takes 15 minutes.

 27. Carvel Lane Walkway.
 This is a walkway through regenerating manuka forest.
 It links Postgate Drive with Carvel Lane and Kahu Road.
 0.7 kilometres, and takes 15 minutes.
 Links to Track 26 along Kahu Road.

 28. Spinnaker Walkway.
 This is a series of connecting paths; at the top there are panoramic views spanning almost all of Whitby, Mana and Pauatahanui Inlet.
 Takes 30 minutes to the lookout from the Whitby Walkway.

 29. Quarterdeck Lookout.
 This 450 metre path links the Quarterdeck, Meridian Way, The Topdeck and The Lookout.
 Takes 10 minutes.

 30. The Village Walkway.
 This is an 800 metre path that links Endeavour Park with the Whitby Shops and Whitby Walkway.
 Takes 10 minutes.